 On the evening of the hearing, the teen volunteers and former defendants sitting on the jury have a chance to review information about the defendant and his/her crime, before the proceedings begin.
 In the courtroom, an adult facilitator or judge presides over the session.
 The jurors and the judge ask the defendant questions that are relevant to the defendant’s crime, school and family circumstances.
 Once the jurors believe they have sufficiently questioned the defendant, they go to the deliberation room and prepare a brief statement regarding their views on the defendant’s actions and their decision as to the most appropriate sanctions for this particular defendant.

-The Teen Court jury will sanction community service, mandated attendance in a self-improvement community program, Teen Court jury duty, restitution, counseling, drug treatment, letters of apology, writing essays, etc. After the hearing, the defendant signs a contract agreeing to successfully complete the sanctions imposed.
+The Teen Court jury will sanction community service, Teen Court jury duty, restitution, counseling, drug treatment, letters of apology, writing essays, etc. After the hearing, the defendant signs a contract agreeing to successfully complete the sanctions imposed.
 The case is tracked by a Teen Court Case Manager and when the sanctions are completed, the case is closed as successful.
-If the defendant fails to successfully complete the sanctions, the case is referred back to the State Attorney’s Office for a decision regarding prosecution.
+If the defendant fails to successfully complete the sanctions, the case is referred back to the State Attorney’s Office for a filing decision.

 The Teen Court process provides defendants with: